What to Expect

 Patients can often be considered for treatment with new drugs and unique combinations of therapies offered through clinical trials.
 These trials are treatment plans that are carried out in a carefully designed and organized fashion with close monitoring of the results.

-The goals of clinical trials are to evaluate new chemotherapy drugs and new combinations of drugs, to increase survival, to provide better quality of life, and to reduce treatment-related side effects.
-Our program offers clinical trials to treat many types of hematologic malignancies.
+Clinical trials are research studies in patients that study new drugs and new combinations of drugs, often with the goals of improving quality of life, reducing treatment-related side effects, increasing survival, and, hopefully someday finding cures.
+Our program offers cutting edge trials as part of what we do.
 Though these trials are not for everyone, for some patients they offer additional treatment options that are not available elsewhere.